CBCMusic/ajax-file-uploader/README.md

 control in your own aspx pages.

 ### Things you'll probably want to customize
-- our site still uses Prototype JS, so when we developed this, for the (few lines) of DOM stuff we used Prototype as well.
-It should be easy to remove.
 - with our own usage of this script, we don't just blindly upload the file to a folder (certainly not one that's publicly accessible).
 So you may find that either moving the file to a temporary location may be in order, or adding MIME-type validation into the C#.
 This was unnecessary for our purposes (but we'd appreciate the code, if you add it!)